 Are you looking at ways to straighten teeth at home?
 Whether for financial reasons or because you'd rather avoid regular visits to a dentist right now, there is a way to do this in the form of home teeth straightening kits that use clear aligners.

 On the surface, buying teeth aligners online seems like a good idea.
-They let you fix crooked teeth at home, avoid the ‘metal mouth' look, and save money vs. in-office treatments like Invisalign.
+They let you fix crooked teeth at home, avoid the ‘metal mouth' look, and save money vs. some in-office treatments.

 And they have proven very effective for thousands of patients, not just in the UK but across the world.
 However, there are some important things to consider before you go ahead with any kind of teeth straightening at home.

 Here we're going to look at the pros and cons of DIY teeth straightening kit options vs visiting a dentist for orthodontic treatment.
 We'll also review some of the biggest home aligner brands in the UK so you can decide which (if any) is right for you.

 How can you get teeth aligners at home?

 You can order teeth aligners online.
 Online teeth straightening kits have been available in the UK for several years, but the pandemic has increased demand for them.
 They offered people a way to straighten teeth at home while dentists were closed for long periods.

 Clear aligners, or ‘invisible braces', are removable plastic trays made to fit over your teeth and apply pressure in specific places.
 You change to a new set of aligners at regular intervals during your treatment, and each one shifts your teeth a little further until they are properly aligned.
 The best known of these is the Invisalign system, which is administered by a dentist or orthodontist in-office.